TheSnekySnek/RES21-Labo-HTTPInfra/README.md

 ```

 ### Preventing the routes from changing
-Because We assign each route by their indx in the list, we might have a time when the first node stops so all the rest get their indexes reduced by one making the whole system lose the client's session.
+Because we assign each route by their indx in the list, we might have a time when the first node stops so all the rest get their indexes reduced by one making the whole system lose the client's session.

-To remedy this, We use the ip address of the node as the route id.
+To remedy this, we use the ip address of the node as the route id.
 This way even if a node stops the others will keep the same id.
 With this approach we are limited to 254 routes but could use more if we took the other part of the ip as an index too.
 ```
 <Proxy "balancer://static">
     <?php